 PNC Bank is very tech-forward.
 It combines checking, and savings account offerings into a single entity called a Virtual Wallet.
 This product has three components — Spend, Reserve and Growth.
 Spend looks at customer cash flow with tools like Free Balance, Danger Days, and Money Bar.
 The account also features a calendar that allows users to track payments and deposits.
-Reserve is a linked savings account for short-term savings, while Growth is a long-term savings account that rewards users with 0.05% APY for relationship accounts.
+Reserve is a linked savings account for short-term savings, while Growth is a long-term savings account.

 Two other Virtual Wallet account options include the Virtual Wallet with Performance Spending and the Virtual Wallet with Performance Select.
 The former rewards account holders for maintaining more than $2,000 in their Spend accounts, while the latter does the same while adding additional benefits.
 In addition to these accounts, PNC has other products, such as Student Checking geared for people under 18.